 What is a Sudbury School?

-A Sudbury school is a democratically-run school where each member (students and staff) have a vote in the running of the school.
+A Sudbury school is a democratically-run school where each member of the school (students and staff) has a vote in the running of the school.
 Sudbury schools follow the philosophy of self-directed learning, responsibility, freedom, and age-mixing.
-There are no fixed curriculum, homework, teachers, or schedules to follow.
-Staff serve as facilitators, rather than teachers.
+There is no fixed curriculum, homework, teachers, or schedules to follow.
+Staff members serve as facilitators, rather than teachers.
 Students determine how to spend their days in ways that most engage them in their own learning process, in community, and with the help of caring adults who recognize their innate dignity and capabilities.

-How will my child learn if there is no curriculum?
+How will my child learn if there is no set curriculum?